Seniors are safest if they continue to stay home. Tips for keeping healthy and fending off the effects of isolation as the economy reopens.

 Public health officials with the city of Nashville and Vanderbilt University Medical Center, however, have cautioned the public that the novel coronavirus, which causes the potentially severe or fatal respiratory illness COVID-19, is still circulating.
 The virus spreads mostly through droplets people exhale and inhale, and also from surfaces that an infected person touches.
 Someone else touching the same object, then touching their face, can become infected.

-Public health experts offered advice to senior citizens and family members caring for aging relatives about staying healthy as businesses reopen.
+Public health experts offer advice to senior citizens and family members caring for aging relatives about staying healthy as businesses reopen.
 Their strongest advice: Regardless of the current phase of reopening the economy, seniors are safest staying at home.

 “Older adults have a much higher risk of serious illness and death from this virus,” said Grace Smith, Executive Director of the Council on Aging of Middle Tennessee.
 “If you are an older adult, we ask you to continue staying home as much as possible, and use a mask (if you must run an essential errand) and practice good hand hygiene.”